cbirdsong/wp-spelunker/readme.txt

 == Description ==

-Every wonder if you're actually using a page template?
+Ever wonder which editor blocks and page templates a site actually uses?
 Now you can easily find out!

 Caveats: